ErpNetDocs/tech/modules/crm/sales-force/sales-person-assignment-rules/index.md

 ## How it works for users
-Assignment rules take effect when a sales-related document or definition is saved with the **salesperson field** (the field designating the assigned salesperson) left empty.
-Upon saving, the system checks the record against the predefined rules and assigns it to the salesperson specified by the best-matching rule.
+Assignment rules are evaluated by the system either when a new or existing sales-related record is saved, or — in specific cases like Opportunities — when certain key fields are modified.

+If no salesperson has been assigned through another rule or manual input, and the record meets the trigger conditions, the system looks for active rules that match the record’s context.
+It then applies the rule with the highest priority.
+If multiple rules have the same priority, the one with the latest Rule No is selected.

-This ensures that the assignment is consistently controlled by the configured rules — not by the individual user.
+This ensures that sales ownership is assigned consistently and automatically, based on predefined business rules — not individual user actions.

 ## Quick assignment editing with UI functions